akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

  </otherwise>
 ```

 To be honest: This is way quicker then fuddeling with the designer but Fuse is still a great tool to work with.
 And mind the IDs!
-If you work directly on the XML source be sure to have them unique!
+If you work directly on the XML source, be sure to have them unique!

 ### Finalizing Update
 I guess you already know, that we need to do another *Choice* to get the update working.